ROCm/hipCUB/docs/index.rst

 hipCUB documentation
 ===========================

-Welcome to the hipCUB docs home page!
+hipCUB is a thin header-only wrapper library on top of rocPRIM or CUB.
+It enables developers to port project using CUB library to the `HIP <https://github.com/ROCm-Developer-Tools/HIP>`_ layer and to run them on AMD hardware.
 To learn more, see :ref:`what-is-hipcub`

-Our documentation is structured as follows:
+The documentation is structured as follows:

 .. grid:: 2